lucasalavapena/dag-dir/README.md

 ## Usage Set Up

 So far I have only tested it on Linux, will test it on Windows.
-This would work best on a vertical screen, as the height is most important, since right now I am only writing text from left to right not top to bottom or similar.
+This would work best on a horizontal screen setup, as the height is most important, since right now I am only writing text from left to right not top to bottom or similar.